Sinking of MV Spice Islander I: Death toll

 Early news reports claimed that the ferry was carrying an estimated 800 people at the time of her sinking, and by 12 September, it was reported that over 240 bodies had been recovered.
 However, on 14 October, the Tanzanian government confirmed that the vessel had in fact been carrying around 3,586 passengers, of whom 2,764 were unaccounted for.
 In an investigative report published on 19 January 2012, these figures were revised downward, with 2,470 passengers, 203 confirmed dead, and 1,370 missing.

 Response

 The Revolutionary Government of Zanzibar set up a center for people involved in the tragedy and called upon reserves from Zanzibar to join the effort.
 It also called for foreign support from African countries.
 The survivors were rescued by ferries and brought back to Zanzibar's main harbour, in Stone Town.

 On 11 September, three days of mourning began for those who died in the incident.
 An investigation into the sinking was also announced; the Zanzibar minister of state, Mohamed Aboud Mohamed said: "The government will take stern measures against those found responsible for this tragedy, in accordance with the country's laws and regulations."

-Eight months later, the MV Skagit, another ferry on the same route, also sank, also with large loss of life.
+Eight months later, the MV Skagit, another ferry, between Dar es Salaam and Zanzibar, also sank, also with large loss of life.